quarto-dev/quarto-web/docs/output-formats/pdf-basics.md

 Note the use of the `|` character on the line with `header-includes` to indicate that the value is a multi-line string.

 If you don't already have these packages installed locally, then Quarto will automatically install them during rendering of the document.

+## LaTeX Output

+If you want Quarto to produce a LaTeX file (.tex) rather than a PDF (for example, if you want to do your own processing of the PDF) there are two ways to accomplish this:

+1. Use the `latex` format rather than the `pdf` format.
+For example:

+    ``` {.yaml}
+    format:
+      latex:
+        documentclass: report
+        classoption: [twocolumn, landscape]
+        lof: true
+        lot: true
+    ```

+    Note that all of the PDF format options documented above will also work for the `latex` format.

+2. Use the `pdf` format along with the `keep-tex` option.
+For example:

+    ``` {.yaml}
+    format:
+      pdf:
+        documentclass: report
+        keep-tex: true
+    ```

+    This technique will produce a PDF file for preview, but will also create a .tex file alongside it that you can do subsequent processing on.